 With training in Mindfulness-based Psychotherapeutic Practice, I aim to offer clients a space through which to explore their own journey and place in the world.
 Together, we navigate what you hope to explore and find ways of ensuring that this work is both meaningful and safe.
 Mindfulness is a practice which supports individuals to manage thoughts and shift the way we relate to experience.
 Please find more information about Mindfulness here.

 Initially, approaching therapy might feel nerve-racking or even a bit bewildering, but my intention is to ensure that this experience is as safe and as welcoming as possible.
 We do this by gently beginning to talk about what you might need from these sessions.
-I hope to offer you the opportunity to express and come to terms with some of your experiences in life so far, within a safe and non-judgmental space.

 Background & Training

 I am a Senior Student of Core Process Psychotherapy at Karuna Institute and a UKCP Trainee Therapist.
 With training in Mindfulness-based Psychotherapeutic Practice, I believe that this exploration, when held in compassion, can lead to a greater sense of self and belonging.

 I have an MA (Hons.) in Psychology from The University of Edinburgh as well as training in behavioral therapies including CBT and DBT.
 I have been working within Psychology, group work and Talking Therapies throughout my working life, both within the NHS and third sector organisations.
 Over the years, I have worked within the realms of refugee rights, community action, personality disorder treatment programs and specializing in work with BAME communities.
 I have significant experience in group work, leading groups towards healthier, safer spaces through which we may get to know ourselves better.